getantibody/antibody/README.md

 `antibody bundle caarlos0/jvm branch:v2` will download the `v2` branch of that repository.

+You may specify a subfolder if the repo you are bundling contains multiple, for example `antibody bundle robbyrussell/oh-my-zsh folder:plugins/aws` will look for the bundle files in that specific subfolder.

 When you decide to update your bundles, just run `antibody update`: it will update all bundles inside the `antibody home` folder.